Guernsey Amphibian and Reptile Survey

 - The Guernsey Amphibian and Reptile Survey started in 2012.

 - It is part of the National Amphibian and Reptile Recording Scheme (NARRS) and should help us to understand the populations of our few local species

 - John Lihou and Tanya Walls coordinated the survey from 2012 – 2017.

 - Use the web record form or email us any records of frog spawn in your garden or any adults seen.

-If you just wish to send in a record of frog spawn in your garden or any adults seen, you can use our web record form.
-There are many parts of the island for which we have no records so we appreciate any information sent in!
+- There are many parts of the island we have no records for, so we appreciate any information sent in!

-Slow Worms are partial to compost heaps in gardens.
-Generally, they need areas that are not too manicured. are around and about in areas of Guernsey, which are not closely mown or ploughed frequently.
+They are partial to compost heaps in gardens.
+Generally, they need areas that are not too manicured and are around and about in areas of Guernsey, which are not closely mown or ploughed frequently.
 They do well in heathland and permanent grassland that is not cut too frequently.

 The green lizard is quite large, up to 35 cm total length and probably introduced to Guernsey.
 Green lizards like cover and open areas to bask in the sun, so habitats such as rough permanent grassland – dune grassland is especially good.
 They are found in one of our more wooded areas on the Eastern Cliffs well away from the sand dunes of the north and west coasts.